These are easy beef crockpot recipes. Try out all of these slow cooker recipes for beef to “beef” up your family friendly meal plans.

 What kind of beef can I cook in the crockpot?

-This is the 21st century, ou can cook any kind of beef you want to in the slow cooker!
+Thankfully, you can cook any kind of beef you want to in the slow cooker.
 Ideally I would stick with cuts like chuck steak, skirt steak, shank, and brisket.
 Shoulder and picnic roasts are also good on a low slow cooking method but they're usually quite large and more suited to a smoker!

 The reason we stick with these cuts of meat is because they are large muscles for the most part that benefit from a longer cooking time on a lower heat.
 It helps the meat become tender and release all of those juices we like!